pegasystems/pega-helm-charts/charts/pega/charts/hazelcast/README.md

 #### Managing Resources
-You can configure the memory and cpu limits for the hazelcast service using the below parameters.
+You can configure the memory and cpu limits for the Hazelcast service using the below parameters.
 Default value is used in case an alternate value is not specified.

 Name                                           | Description                                           | Default value |